parasoft/parasoft-demo-app/README.md

 | aerospace     | Used to store the data about aerospace industry.     |

 ### Connection configuration
-This application exposes port 9001(configurable as hsqldb.port) for the user to connect to the HSQLDB database remotely.
+This application exposes port 9001 for the user to connect to the HSQLDB database remotely.
+This port is configurable as **hsqldb.port** in application.properties.

 - Global database